CodexUjayer/Discord-RAT/README.md

 ## _Notice:_
 _!!
 In the latest version the code as .exe gets detected by MSDefender!!
 Use an earlier commit or wait to bypass that_

-_The Code is still in the Beta, i started making it like 1 day before i uploaded it here._
+_Most of the Code and Comments are German yet, i will fully translate it soon

 _The Code is pretty unreadable bcs everything is one file.
 Thats on purpose bcs i dont want to have the pain with multiple Files in PyInstaller.
 I wont add a Builder or something because then tooo skiddy people are gonna use it_